tiagoanoliveira/LDTS/README.md

 - We don’t need to have a long set of conditional if or switch statements associated with the various states; instead, polimorphism is used to activate the right behavior.
 - There are now more classes and instances to manage, but still in a reasonable number.

-#### KNOWN CODE SMELLS

-> This section should describe 3 to 5 different code smells that you have identified in your current implementation.

 ### TESTING

 - Screenshot of coverage report.
 - Link to mutation testing report.

-### SELF-EVALUATION